 A chance encounter led me to want to post about my evolving views on education as essential public infrastructure.
 Thanks to a tweet by Sara Goldrick-Rab, I was led to an article by someone I’d never read, Corey DeAngelis, Policy Analyst at the Cato Institute: “Is Public Schooling a Public Good?
 An Analysis of Schooling […]

+This is the beginning of a post I’m researching on the CARE Framework using a workflow that includes Zotero to record and display reference information and Hypothesis to record and display notes.
 As I haven’t drafted any content yet, so far this post just displays the references and notes I’ve already collected.

 This post involves a bit of Frankenstein thinking, because two — seemingly unrelated — posts I came across recently made connections for me.
 Let’s see if I can explain why I think they’re connected.
 TL;DR: While I have gigantic respect for both authors of these posts, I think both ask us to view things too […]

 An offhand, only half-serious comment I made in the Creative Commons open education slack channel in response to a very worthy question from BCCampus’ Amanda Coolidge led to a new (?) metaphor to help explain the different open-licensing implications between collecting and redistributing a group of works with different open licenses versus actually remixing several […]

 1: Don’t do it Not everyone celebrates your holidays.
 Statistics show that the majority of people on the planet live in other countries that don’t necessarily celebrate the same holidays you do.
 Even your close neighbors may view your hallowed tradition as the commemoration of when your people showed up to make everything worse.